davidho95/tfmonopoles/README.md

 # tfmonopoles
-Proof-of-concept for computing monopole and sphaleron field configurations using TensorFlow
+Package for computing monopole and sphaleron field configurations using TensorFlow

 ## Setup
 Currently (this is subject to change in the future) the example scripts `generateSingleMonpole.py` and `generateSphaleron.py` can be run from the base directory after cloning the repository.